The Grass Roots: Peak years

 The group's third – and by far most successful – incarnation was finally found in a Los Angeles band called The 13th Floor (not to be confused with the 13th Floor Elevators).
-This band consisted of Creed Bratton (vocals, guitar), Rick Coonce (drums, percussion), Warren Entner (vocals, guitar, keyboards), and Kenny Fukomoto (vocals, bass) and had formed only a year earlier.
+This band consisted of Creed Bratton (vocals, guitar), Rick Coonce (drums, percussion), Warren Entner (vocals, guitar, keyboards) and Kenny Fukumoto (vocals, bass) and had formed only a year earlier.
 Entner, who had been attending film school at UCLA alongside future The Doors members Jim Morrison and Ray Manzarek, was drifting through Europe in the summer of 1965 singing and playing on street corners when he met fellow busker and American Creed Bratton in Israel, where an Israeli businessman expressed interest in managing and promoting them.
 The duo moved on individually, though, and ended up back in LA by 1966, where they formed the 13th Floor and submitted a demo tape to Dunhill Records.
-After Fukomoto was drafted into the army, the group went through two replacements before the label found and instated singer Rob Grill, who had a voice that P.F.
+After Fukomoto was drafted into the army, the group went through two replacements before the label found singer Rob Grill, who had a voice that P.F.
 Sloan regarded as the perfect vehicle to convey his songs in a more commercially accessible manner than Sloan could with his own singing.
 Grill only played guitar, but had to quickly learn the rudiments of bass to fill that vacancy in the lineup.
-In 1967, the band was offered the choice to go with their own name or choose to adopt a name that had already been heard of nationwide.
+In 1967 the band was offered the choice to go with their own name or choose to adopt a name that had already been heard of nationwide.

 In the beginning, they were one of many U.S. guitar pop/rock bands, but with the help of Barri and their other producers, they developed a unique sound for which they drew as heavily on British beat as on soul music, rhythm and blues, and folk rock.
 Many of their recordings featured a brass section, which was a novelty in those days among American rock bands, with groups like Chicago just developing.

-The bulk of the band's material continued to be written by Dunhill Records staff (not only Sloan and Barri), and the LA studio musicians who were part of what became known as the Wrecking Crew played the music on most, but not all, of their hits.
+The bulk of the band's material continued to be written by Dunhill Records staff (not only Sloan and Barri) and the LA studio musicians who were part of what became known as the Wrecking Crew played the music on most, but not all, of their hits.
 The Grass Roots also recorded songs written by the group's musicians, which appeared on their albums and the B-sides of many hit singles.